Transformation without friction, we care about your experience just as much.

 The Butterfly Effect

 Cari Harris is the founder of The Butterfly Effect with a dedicated focus on organizational and community change.
-For the past four years, Cari A. Harris has led The Butterfly Effect, a profit-generating consultancy, providing strategic advisory and consulting services in analytics, project management and stakeholder engagement.
+For the past four years, Cari A. Harris has led The Butterfly Effect, providing strategic advisory and consulting services in analytics, project management and stakeholder engagement.
 Her work with local governments, universities, think tanks, startups and nonprofit organizations bring together her nine years of experience and contemporary knowledge to provide insightful and forward-looking solutions.

-Cari is the founder of the Claude C. Thornton (CCT) Foundation, a 501(c)(3) nonprofit dedicated to community building, education innovation, and environmental justice.
-Through the CCT Foundation, Cari launched the Greater Baltimore Climate Summit in 2024 with aims to increase economic impact and optimize existing resources in the region.
-The success of the inaugural summit is measured by impactful efforts including robust surveying of over 450 regional stakeholders on priority climate agenda items, engaging over 300 summit participants in November of 2024, and raising $40,000+ of initiative funding in less than 90 days in collaboration with over 20 partners including Morgan State University, Green & Healthy Homes Initiatives, Canopy by Hilton, Environmental Defense Fund, the HBCU Environmental Justice Collaborative, Interfaith Power & Light DMV and more.
+Cari is also the founder of the Claude C. Thornton (CCT) Foundation, a 501(c)(3) nonprofit dedicated to community building, education innovation, and environmental justice.
+Through the CCT Foundation, Cari launched the Greater Baltimore Climate Initiative in 2024 focused on economic development in environmental infrastructure and programming.
+The success of the inaugural summit is measured by impactful efforts including robust surveying of 453 regional stakeholders on priority climate agenda items, engaging 312 summit participants in November of 2024, and raising $40,000+ of initiative funding in less than 90 days in collaboration with 22 partners including Morgan State University, Green & Healthy Homes Initiatives, Canopy by Hilton, Environmental Defense Fund, Interfaith Power & Light DMV and more.

 In addition to her consulting and leadership work, Cari serves as a pro bono consultant with The Acceleration Project, advising small business owners on strategic growth, financial planning, and operational efficiency to drive both short- and sustainable, long-term success.